jro31/jethro-codes/_articles/projects/jethro-codes.md

 };
 ```

-If you remember earlier, I said that the return `content` return from `gray-matter` "contains formatting".
+If you remember earlier, I said that the return `content` return from `gray-matter` "contains formatting."
 Well this is the point that we address that.

 The `article` variable from the above code block, would be: